 - 1. To annually estimate the numbers of animals harvested, participants, and days spent hunting (hunter-days) for small game species. - 2.
-To annually estimate the numbers of furbearers harvested and trappers/hunters during the furbearer seasons. - 3.
-To monitor long-term trends in harvests, hunters and trappers numbers, hunter-days, and harvest per 100 hunter-days.
+To annually estimate the numbers of furbearers harvested, trappers, and hunters during the furbearer seasons. - 3.
+To monitor long-term trends in harvests, numbers of hunters and trappers, hunter-days, and harvest per 100 hunter-days.